evsynthacademy/Intro-Evidence-Synthesis/modules/Is This Right for Me/_posts/2003-01-02-practical-considerations.md

     - **Dissemination partners**<br>
 Once you’ve finished your systematic review, you’ll want to share your results.
 Dissemination partners can help you spread the word about your findings.
 3. **How much does it cost?**<br>
 The cost depends on how complicated your systematic review is, how quickly you need to get it done, and how big your team is.

-To give you a rough estimate, [in a 2017 study that analyzed the time it took to conduct and publish a systematic review](http://bmjopen.bmj.com/content/7/2/e012545#T2), researchers found that the average estimated time was 67.3 weeks.
-So, you can make a rough estimate of your costs based on the hourly rates of your team members.
+To give you a rough estimate, the federal government pays about $250,000- $500,000 for a systematic review.
+But don’t be intimidated by that price tag.
+You can conduct a less rigorous systematic review, perhaps with the help of volunteers or interns, for less money.

 <div class="content-box-red">